Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models: Our Stochastic Block Models

-Our computation demonstrates that the MLE of the strength of $i$ in block $g$ is the relative proportion of the strength of node $i$ to the total activity of block $g$. \hypertarget{degcorrected}{The} parameter $\hat{C}_{ig_i} =\hat{\theta}_i$ in the TDD-SBM for modeling directed, multilayer networks is analogous to the degree-correction parameter in the degree-corrected SBM \cite{karrer2011stochastic} for undirected networks with one layer.
-Indeed, the MLE for the degree correction parameter in the latter model is the proportion of number of edges connected to a node to the number of edges connected to its assigned block.
-Another similarity between a degree-corrected SBM and our TDD-SBM is that in the MLE of the TDD-SBM, the sum over time of the expectation of the degree of a node $i$ is equal to the degree of node $i$ from the observed data.
-That is, $\sum_{t}\sum_{j}\left(\mu_{ijt}+\mu_{jit}\right)$, the sum of the mean weights of edges connected to $i$, is equal to $k_i$, the degree of node $i$ in the observed data.
-(See Section \ref{appendix:node_deg} of the appendix for the proof.)
-For our mixed-membership SBM, we are not aware of such a precise relationship between the data and the expected value of model statistics, although there does appear to be a positive correlation between the time-aggregated node degrees and the sum of the mixed-membership parameters ($\sum_g C_{ig}$ for all $i$).
+The parameter MLE $\hat{C}_{ig_i} =\hat{\theta}_i$ in the TDD-SBM for directed, multilayer networks is analogous to the degree-correction parameter in the degree-corrected SBM for undirected networks with one layer \cite{karrer2011stochastic}.
+Indeed, the MLE for the degree correction parameter of a node in the latter model is the degree of that node divided by the sum of the degrees of all nodes in its block.
+Another similarity between a degree-corrected SBM and our TDD-SBM is that at the MLE of the TDD-SBM, the expectation of the (time-aggregated) degree of a node $i$ is equal to the degree of node $i$ from the observed data.
+That is, $\sum_{t}\sum_{j}\left(\mu_{ijt}+\mu_{jit}\right) = k_i$.
+(See {Appendix \ref{appendix:node_deg}} for the proof.)
+For our mixed-membership SBM, we are not aware of such a precise relationship between the data and the expected value of model statistics, although there does appear to be a {strong} positive correlation between the time-aggregated node degrees and the sum of the mixed-membership parameters ($\sum_g C_{ig}$ for all $i$).